W. S. Van Dyke: Career

-Many of his films were huge hits and top box office in any given year.
+Many of his films were huge hits and topped the box office in any given year.
 He received Academy Award for Best Director nominations for The Thin Man (1934) and San Francisco (1936).
 He also directed the Oscar-winning classic Eskimo (also known as Mala the Magnificent), in which he also has a featured acting role.

 His other films include the island adventure White Shadows in the South Seas (1928); its follow-up, The Pagan (1929); Trader Horn (1931), which was filmed almost entirely in Africa; Tarzan the Ape Man (1932); Manhattan Melodrama (1934); and Marie Antoinette (1938).
 He is perhaps best remembered, however, for directing Myrna Loy and William Powell in four Thin Man films: The Thin Man (1934), After the Thin Man (1936), Another Thin Man (1939), and Shadow of the Thin Man (1941); and Jeanette MacDonald and Nelson Eddy in six of their greatest hits, Naughty Marietta (1935), Rose Marie (1936), Sweethearts (1938), New Moon (1940) (uncredited because halfway through filming Robert Z. Leonard took over), Bitter Sweet (1940), and I Married an Angel (1942).

 The earthquake sequence in San Francisco is considered one of the best special-effects sequences ever filmed.
 To help direct, Van Dyke called upon his early mentor, D. W. Griffith, who had fallen on hard times.
 Van Dyke was also known to hire old-time, out-of-work actors as extras.
 Because of his loyalty, he was much beloved and admired in the industry.

 Van Dyke was known for allowing ad-libbing (that remained in the film) and for coaxing natural performances from his actors.
 He made stars of Nelson Eddy, James Stewart, Myrna Loy, Johnny Weissmuller, Maureen O'Sullivan, Eleanor Powell, Ilona Massey, and Margaret O'Brien.
-He was often called in to work a few days (or more), uncredited, on a film that was in trouble or had gone over production schedule.
+He was often called in to work a few days (or more), uncredited, on a film that was in trouble or had gone over the production schedule.

 Van Dyke was commissioned a captain in the United States Marine Corps Reserve in 1934.
-On September 13, 1935 he was promoted to the rank of major in the reserves.
+On September 13, 1935, he was promoted to the rank of major in the reserves.
 Prior to World War II, the patriotic Van Dyke set up a Marine Corps Reserve recruiting office in his own office at MGM.
-His rank of major often showed up in his later film credits, and he was influential in encouraging other MGM stars to join the military during the early days of the war to include Clark Gable, James Stewart, and Robert Taylor.
+His rank of major often showed up in his later film credits, and he was influential in encouraging other MGM stars to join the military during the early days of the war, including Clark Gable, James Stewart, and Robert Taylor.